Breastfeeding after breast reduction

 And we also know that the longer time you have from when you had the surgery to the pregnancy, the longer time the better, because this gives your body that chance for this regrowth.
 And there certainly appears to be some evidence that if there has been longer than five years, then all the better.

-And we must remember that babies are coming to the breast for warmth and that relationship building.
+And we must remember that babies are coming to the breast for warmth, comfort and for relationship building.
 So lots of skin to skin can be done with the baby so even if you find that with all of your best efforts, your body is not able to make that milk, even no milk perhaps, even in that situation you can still use a supplemental nursing system to have your baby at the breast itself.

 But if this is the case, it may be that you prefer just to bring your baby to the breast for comfort and to offer bottles formula to your baby.